Frequently Asked Questions

 Q Place is a ministry that helps Christians start small groups where spiritual seekers can find God as revealed in the Bible.
 It began with the name Neighborhood Bible Studies in 1960 and changed to Q Place in 2008.

 A Q Place is basically a small group for seekers.
 It’s a group of two to twelve people who get together on a regular basis to discuss spiritual questions about life, God, and the Bible.
-One to three initiators start a Q Place and facilitate discussions so everyone in the group can come to conclusions at their own pace.
+One to three Christians start a Q Place group and facilitate discussions so everyone in the group can come to conclusions at their own pace.

 What does the ‘Q’ stand for?